Improving Pretraining Data Using Perplexity Correlations

 We note that while the use of this linear program is in line with the constrained estimators proposed in \citet{chen2017robust}, the $L_2$ projection is arguably more natural, and does not require assuming that $\|\hat{\bm{\theta}}\|_2 = 1$ for asymptotic recovery conditions.
 We derive similar closed-form expressions for this quadratic case in \Cref{projection_proof}, but do not use this approach for two separate reasons.
 First, the $L_2$ projection depends on the $L_2$ norm of $\hat{\bm{\theta}}$, unlike the linear program which only depends on the ranks of the values in $\hat{\bm{\theta}}$.
 The challenge with determining the norm is that the exact recovery result in \Cref{proved_estimator_equation} requires knowledge of the noise level, and the trigonometric functions rely strongly on the Gaussian structure of $x$.
 Because of this, we are unlikely to be able to estimate the norm of $\hat{\bm{\theta}}$ with any accuracy, and the only way to avoid this would be to treat the norm as a hyperparameter, which adds unnecessary complexity.
-The second reason is empirical (although possibly a consequence of the first) -- we found that the linear projection performed better across a wide range of benchmarks and conditions (See Appendix \ref{additional_pretraining_results_appendix}).
+The second reason is empirical (although possibly a consequence of the first) -- we found that the linear projection performed better across a wide range of benchmarks and conditions (see Appendix \ref{additional_pretraining_results_appendix}).

 We conclude by relating our theory to the full algorithm in Section \ref{algorithm}.
 The estimation step for $\bm{\gamma}$ is the finite sample, U-estimate of the expectation in \Cref{estimator}, dropping the nonlinear transform $\sin$ and $\pi/2$ as these two terms do not change the rankings of the domains.
 The data selection step directly applies our projection in \Cref{linear_proj_equation}, and we make use of the fact that this projection only relies on rankings among the domains to use $\bm{\gamma}$ rather than an exact estimate for $\bm{\thstar}$.